 Singapore has enabled the Goods and Services Tax (GST) in 1994.
 The GST is the equivalent of the value added tax (VAT) in Europe.
 Introducing the GST marked the beginning of a new taxation system of Singapore.
 The Inland Revenue Authority (IRAS) is the main regulatory body of the Singapore taxation system and all companies conducting business operations must register for VAT with the IRAS.
 The introduction of GST has taken place in order to reduce the corporate tax and the tax applied to personal incomes.
-Starting 2013, the value added tax rate in Singapore is 7%.

 The value added tax, or goods and services tax as it is called in Singapore is a consumption tax applied to all goods and services provided in the city-state.
 The GST also applies to imported goods.
 The goods and services tax is considered an indirect tax because it is paid by the final consumer and it is not levied on the company that produces or distributes the product or supplies the service.
 Singapore companies will only collect the GST.